 Want to make a child happy?
 Feed him ice cream for breakfast, lunch, and dinner, have zero naps, no bed time, and let him play Superman in the middle of traffic.
 Ridiculous?
 Yup.
 But he’s happy, right?

 Your role is to make your child strong.
 This doesn’t mean you have to be militant in your approach but you do have to be intentional…almost all of the time.
 When you look at the people you consider strong (physically, mentally, spiritually, academically), what do you observe?
 Routine schedules, consistency, and environments to practice failing.

 Plain and simple, this is love.
 As a society we have mistakenly lumped love as 100% acceptance.
 Not so, love is equal parts acceptance and challenge.
 It balances out to 50/50, though there will be seasons where one side is more prevalent.

 The solution is easy.
 You’re the adult in the relationship, so be one.
 And when your little child becomes an adult, you can speak to them adult to adult.

 If your fear is that your rules will drive your kid into rebellion, that’s a YOU problem, not your kid.
-Your kids is already innately rebellious.
-Stop projecting your insecurities of failure on your child that probably still has 10-15 years before they become an adult.
+Your kid is already innately rebellious.
+Stop projecting your insecurities of failure on your child that still has 10-15 years before they become an adult.

 Your child will become an adult and will have to make adult decisions.
 Now is not that time, they are a child, you’re the adult.
 And when they become an adult, you have to let them make those decisions, whether you agree or disagree.